 - Arrive on time for class.
-Some classes will meet during evening elective periods or early to go 'out of the bay' (on The Discovery or to Avalon) or to catch up on required skills.
+Some classes will meet during evening elective periods or early to go 'out of the bay' (on the Scuba Cat or to Avalon) or to catch up on required skills.
 These classes will be announced at the meal prior to each class.
-Campers are expected to pay attention to these announcements. - Set up, break down, and clean their scuba units per Catalina Sea Camp standards.
-These skills will be taught at the beginning of the session and will be supervised by the dive leaders. - · Log every dive.
-Dive leaders will assist with logging and issue verification stickers. - Participate in dive briefings and debriefings. - · Lay scuba cylinders and scuba units down when they are outside of arm's reach. - Follow safe diving practices and rules set forth by Catalina Sea Camp Dive staff.
+Campers are expected to pay attention to these announcements. - Inform their dive leader if they are not feeling well enough to dive. - Set up, break down, and clean their scuba units per Catalina Sea Camp standards.
+These skills will be taught at the beginning of the session and will be supervised by the dive leaders. - Log every dive.
+Dive leaders will assist with logging and issue verification stickers. - Participate in dive briefings and debriefings. - Lay scuba cylinders and scuba units down when they are outside of arm's reach. - Follow safe diving practices and rules set forth by Catalina Sea Camp Dive staff.
 These are designed for the safety of each diver and all participants.
 Failure or unwillingness to follow these rules will result in the suspension of diving privileges at Catalina Sea Camp.

-Preparing for Diving at Catalina Sea Camp (Three-Week Sessions)
+Preparing for Diving at Catalina Sea Camp